molinfo-vienna/software-development/PACKAGING.md

    - A `<module_name>/` directory where your package code resides.
    - A `tests/` directory for your unit tests.
    - Necessary files like `README.md`, `LICENSE`, `pyproject.toml`, and `requirements.txt`.

+**Create a `requirements.txt` File**: This file should list all the Python packages that your code depends on.

 **Create a `pyproject.toml` File**: This script is essential for packaging your project.
 It should include metadata about your package like its name, version, author, and more.
 Dependencies listed in `requirements.txt` should be included under `install_requires` to ensure they are installed when your package is installed.
 ```toml